 At the turn of the new Millennium, Renowned Irish designer Helen McAlinden joined forces with Foxford and started to draw inspiration from the colours of the stunning West of Ireland landscape, which is still a huge influence to this day.

 Many famous faces have shared in the history of Foxford, including Michael Collins and our first female President, Mary Robinson.
 Even James Joyce applied to be a Foxford agent but he didn’t get the job.
 Foxford is proud to be mentioned in two of Joyce’s great works, Ulysses and Finnegans Wake.

 Nowadays, this Mill that was once a much-needed lifeline to many local people has become much more than just a manufacturer.
 It is now a lifestyle brand, with an innovative Foxford shopping and café experience.
 Our historical element still weaves through our daily activities.
 The building itself is a tangible museum.

 Our experience now stretches way beyond the once static museum and shop.
-As soon as you walk into our exclusive stores, you are wrapped in the pure luxury of cashmere, or you can stroll through our furniture showrooms among some of the most striking contemporary Scandinavian-designed pieces this side of the North Sea.
-Bedroom displays our world class bedlinen, styled so beautifully you could almost climb in!
+As soon as you walk into our exclusive stores, you are wrapped in the pure luxury of cashmere, or you can stroll through our gift and home displays.
+Bedroom displays styled so beautifully with our world class bedlinen, you could almost climb in!

-Foxford offers a shopping experience that can’t be rivalled anywhere else.
+Foxford offers a shopping experience that will not be rivalled anywhere else.